kaievns/nikolay.rocks/pages/Optimal Keyboard/2016-04-02-meet-halmak.md

 finger/hand usage overheads system, so the scale is a bit different.
 But, never the less, `Halmak` showed on top in there as well.

-__NOTE__: if you decide to give a go as well, please use some more serious data source than they provide.
+__NOTE__: if you decide to give it a go as well, please use some more serious data source than they provide.
 A bunch of articles from NYT would be a good start.

 ## The Bottom Line